 2.2.
 Authors will discuss the order in which the authors will be listed at an early stage in the research project.
 Authors should review authorship agreements periodically as the order of authors and who qualifies as an author may change as the research output changes.

 2.3.
-When agreeing authorship, each author will declare any potential or actual conflicts of interest (for example, funding sources, memberships, consultancies) in line with RMIT’s Staff ethics and integrity policy.
+When agreeing authorship, each author will declare any potential or actual conflicts of interest (for example, funding sources, memberships, consultancies) in line with RMIT’s Conflict of Interest Policy.
 If a conflict of interest arises following the agreement of authorship, the author will declare their conflict to the other authors and any other relevant parties such as funding bodies and publishers.